karimElJed/DomainDocumentation/docs/SampleDomain/ImportantPart/UseCases/UseCaseWithOneActor.md

 ## Actors
 ### Admin
 The administrator of the application.
 This kind of users have god mode permissions and can do whatever they want.

+**Reason for executing the use case:**

+	The admin wants to do something.